 for closing old time accounts manually, you need to have appropriate permissions to access the relevant link in the Admin Center.

-As mentioned in test script Take Action: Job Change/Transfer/Pay Rate Change (FJ1), chapter Take Action: Transfer,
+To transfer the remaining balances, proceed as follows:

 Log on to Employee Central as HR Administrator.

 In the Search for actions or people box, in the top right corner of the screen, enter the name (or name parts) of the employee and select him or her from the result list suggested by the autocomplete functionality.